vrwmiller/deploy-web-aws-balanced/README.md

-# temple
+# deploy-web-aws-balance

-deployment code
+Deploy a load balanced website on AWS

 # Terraform

 ## Infrastructure

-* AWS EC2 instances x2 running nginx in separate target groups attached to an Application Load Balancer.
-EC2 instances are deployed initially in separate AZs in the same region.
+* AWS EC2 instances x2 running nginx in separate target groups attached to an Network Load Balancer.
+EC2 instances are deployed in separate AZs in the same region.

-* A droplet on Digital Ocean running nginx.

 ## Interface